oyoops/agent/README.md

 To add new AI features:

+1. Update `config.yaml` with any new AI-related settings
-1. Create new agent definitions in `src/ai_web_app/crew_integration.py`
+2. Modify `src/ai_web_app/crew_integration.py` to add new agent definitions or tasks
-2. Add new methods to the `AICrewManager` class for specific AI tasks
-3. Create new routes in `src/ai_web_app/main.py` to expose the AI functionality
+3. Update `src/ai_web_app/main.py` to expose new AI functionality via API endpoints

-## Monitoring and Scaling

-- Use AWS CloudWatch to monitor application performance
-- Adjust auto-scaling settings in the Elastic Beanstalk console or by modifying the `config/aws-config.yaml` file

 ## Running Tests